bexoft/finalmq/README.md

 PeerId peerId = entityServer.createPublishPeer(session, "/my/timer/events");
 ```

 With the peerId the server application can now publish events to the broker.
 For the server application createPublishPeer() looks like a remote entity has sent ConnectEntity.
 Also with RemoteEntity::getAllPeers() you will get this peer ID.
-Sending events through this peer ID is the typical publish/subscribe mechanism of MQTT.

-The topic will look like this:
+When you send messages to this peerId, then the message will be published to the topic:

-"\<given name\>/\<message type\>" (or "\<given name\>/\<path\>")
+"\<given name\>/\<message type\>" or "\<given name\>/\<path\>"

-Example:

-"/my/timer/events/my.message.type"
+The last part of the message is either the message type or the path, depending on the kind of method you call to send the message.
+When you call e.g. sendEvent with the "path" parameter, then the last part of the topic is the path.
+When you call sendEvent without the path parameter, then the last part of the topic the message type.

+Example for message type:

+"/my/timer/events**/**my.message.type"

-So, if a subscriber is interested in all events of "/my/timer/events", it can subscribe for example with the topic "/my/timer/events/#"
+So, if a mqtt subscriber is interested in all events of "/my/timer/events", it can subscribe for example with the topic "/my/timer/events/#"

 **Session**

-A MQTT5 session is created for each connect() to the broker.
-A session is identified with an UUID, which is sent in the MQTT's CONNECT message as the Client Identifier.
+A MQTT5 session is created for each IRemoteEntityContainer::connect() to the broker.
+It is identified with an UUID, which is sent in the MQTT's CONNECT message as the Client Identifier.
 In case of a connection loss, the application will try to reconnect till the time ProtocolMqtt5Client::KEY_SESSIONEXPIRYINTERVAL.
 If the reconnect is successful before KEY_SESSIONEXPIRYINTERVAL is expired, then the message exchange will continue without any loss of messages.
 But, if the reconnections were not successful for the time: KEY_SESSIONEXPIRYINTERVAL, then the session will be destroyed (disconnected).
-In this case, last messages could be lost. if you want to create a new session, then you have to call connect(), again.
+In this case, last messages could be lost. if you want to create a new session, then you have to call IRemoteEntityContainer::connect(), again.

 A finalmq application will also subscribe to the topic "/\<sessionId\>/#".
-With this topic, the application can receive requests and replies.
+With this subscription the application can receive requests and replies for this session.
 If a session is gone, then all messages that will be published to this session topic ("/\<sessionId\>/...") will be lost.

+A finalmq publisher will use the topic "/\<sessionid\>/\<destination name\>/\<message type or path>" to publish a message to a subscriber.

 **Will Message**

 With Will Messages all members which are connected to a broker will be notified if a session was expired.
 The Will Message will be sent to the Will Topic "/fmq_willmsg".
 The data of the Will Message is the UUID (session ID / Client ID) of the session which was expired.

+**Header of finalmq message**

+The header values of a finalmq message (like: srcid, destname or type) are encoded in the mqtt5's UserProperty.